Fraunhofer-AISEC/codyze/docs/content/en/docs/_index.md

 Codyze checks source code for the correct usage of libraries.
 It is an addition to generic static analysis tools such as Sonarqube, Frama-C, or Checkerframework and specifically verifies that libraries are used as originally intended by their developers.

-**Library developers** write rules for their library in a simple domain specific language, called *MARK*.
+**Library developers** write rules for the library in a simple domain specific language, called *MARK*.

 **Developers** using the library verify their code against these rules using Codyze - either as an IDE-plugin or as a CI module.